Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 *  :math:`\Psi` is the design criteria to measure FIM.
 *  :math:`\mathbf{V}_{\boldsymbol{\theta}}(\boldsymbol{\hat{\theta}})^{-1}` is the FIM of previous experiments.

-Pyomo.DOE provides four design criteria  :math:`\Psi` to measure the size of FIM:
+Pyomo.DoE provides four design criteria  :math:`\Psi` to measure the size of FIM:

-.. list-table:: Pyomo.DOE design criteria
+.. list-table:: Pyomo.DoE design criteria
     :header-rows: 1
     :class: tight-table